(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Abstract

 \section{Abstract}

-Ante-hoc interpretability has become the holy grail of explainable machine learning for high-stakes domains such as healthcare; however, this notion is elusive, lacks a widely-accepted definition and depends on the deployment context.
+Ante-hoc interpretability has become the holy grail of explainable artificial intelligence for high-stakes domains such as healthcare; however, this notion is elusive, lacks a widely-accepted definition and depends on the operational context.
 It can refer to predictive models whose structure adheres to domain-specific constraints, or ones that are inherently transparent.
-The latter notion assumes observers who judge this quality, whereas the former presupposes them to have technical and domain expertise, in certain cases rendering such models unintelligible.
-Additionally, its distinction from the less desirable post-hoc explainability, which refers to methods that construct a separate explanatory model, is vague given that transparent predictors may still require (post-)processing to yield satisfactory explanatory insights.
-Ante-hoc interpretability is thus an overloaded concept that comprises a range of implicit properties, which we unpack in this paper to better understand what is needed for its safe deployment across high-stakes domains.
-To this end, we outline model- and explainer-specific desiderata that allow us to navigate its distinct realisations in view of the envisaged application and audience.
+The latter conceptualisation assumes observers who judge this quality, whereas the former presupposes them to have technical and domain expertise (thus alienating other groups of explainees).
+Additionally, the distinction between ante-hoc interpretability and the less desirable post-hoc explainability, which refers to methods that construct a separate explanatory model, is vague given that transparent predictive models may still require (post-)pro\-ces\-sing to yield suitable explanatory insights.
+Ante-hoc interpretability is thus an overloaded concept that comprises a range of implicit properties, which we unpack in this paper to better understand what is needed for its safe adoption across high-stakes domains.
+To this end, we outline modelling and explaining desiderata that allow us to navigate its distinct realisations in view of the envisaged application and audience.